kyma-project/test-infra/docs/prow/test-clusters.md

     kubectl create clusterrolebinding kyma-developers-group-binding --clusterrole="cluster-admin" --group="your_custom_group@sap.com"
     ```

-When all steps are completed members of your custom group are able to access the cluster with elevated privileges.
+When you complete all the steps, members of your custom group are able to access the cluster with elevated privileges.